-CMS and the health insurance carriers whose Medicare plans we sell must approve our websites, our marketing partners' websites and call center scripts for us to be able to generate Medicare plan demand and sell Medicare plans to Medicare-eligible individuals as a health insurance agent.
-Moreover, we use Medicare plan cost and benefit data collected and made publicly available by CMS.
-In the event that CMS or a health insurance carrier disapproves, or delays approval, of our websites, our marketing partners' websites or call center scripts, or if CMS does not timely release Medicare plan cost and benefit data for the following year's Medicare plans prior to the annual enrollment period, we could lose a significant source of Medicare plan demand and our ability to sell Medicare plans would be adversely impacted, each of which would harm our business, operating results and financial condition.
-Further, if a marketing partner does not consent to or is otherwise unable to comply with the CMS marketing guidelines, our business, operating results and financial condition would be harmed.
+Health insurance carriers whose Medicare plans we sell must approve our websites, our marketing material and call center scripts for us to be able to generate Medicare plan demand and sell Medicare plans to Medicare-eligible individuals as a health insurance agent.
+These marketing materials also must be filed with CMS.
+In addition, we use Medicare plan cost and benefit data collected and made publicly available by CMS.
+In the event that CMS or a health insurance carrier disapproves, or delays approval, of our websites, our marketing material or call center scripts, or if CMS does not timely release Medicare plan cost and benefit data for the following year's Medicare plans prior to the annual enrollment period, we could lose a significant source of Medicare plan demand and our ability to sell Medicare plans would be adversely impacted, each of which would harm our business, operating results and financial condition.
+CMS recently broadened its interpretation of rules and regulations relating to Medicare plan-related marketing material so that they apply to websites that we did not previously need to submit to health insurance carriers for approval and file with CMS.
+This broadened interpretation also applies the same approval and filing process to marketing material of our marketing partners.
+If we are not successful in timely submitting these marketing materials to health insurance carriers for approval, in gaining that approval and in filing the marketing material with CMS, our Medicare plan marketing could become less effective, which would harm our business, operating results and financial condition.
+Further, if a marketing partner of ours does not consent to having its website or other marketing material filed with the CMS, does not make changes required by carriers or CMS or does not comply with the CMS marketing guidelines or other Medicare program related laws, rules and regulations, we may lose the ability to receive referrals of individuals interested in purchasing Medicare plans from that marketing pa

-In addition, each time we or our marketing partners substantively change our websites or call center scripts, we need to resubmit them to our health insurance carriers and CMS for approval.
-We are not permitted to make these submissions ourselves.
-Given the review cycles our scripts and websites undergo, it is very difficult to make changes to them, which could impact our business, operating results and financial condition.
-In addition, if a change to our scripts or websites is required by CMS or health insurance carriers, we may be prevented from selling Medicare plans during this period of review, which could harm our business, operating results, and financial condition, particularly if it occurred during annual enrollment period.
+In addition, each time we or our marketing partners substantively change our websites or call center scripts after they are filed with CMS, we need to resubmit them to our health insurance carriers and have them filed with CMS.
+We are not permitted to make CMS filings ourselves.
+Given the review cycles our scripts, websites and other marketing material undergo, it is very difficult to make changes to them, and our inability to timely make changes to these marketing materials, whether to comply with new rules and regulations or otherwise could adversely impact our ability to sell Medicare plans during the Medicare annual enrollment period or otherwise, which could impact our business, operating results and financial condition.
+In addition, if a change to scripts or websites is required by CMS or health insurance carriers, we may be prevented from selling Medicare plans during this period of review, which could harm our business, operating results, and financial condition, particularly if it occurred during the annual enrollment period.

-Our revenue is dependent upon the number of paying Medicare plan insurance members we are successful in retaining and acquiring the Medicare annual enrollment period.
+Our Medicare plan-related revenue is dependent upon the number of paying Medicare plan insurance members we are successful in retaining and acquiring during the Medicare annual enrollment period.
 If we are not successful in retaining and acquiring Medicare plan members during the annual enrollment period for any reason, our business, operating results and financial condition would be harmed.